dportik/Stacks_pipeline/docs/stacks_pipeline_wiki.md

 din_CAS254158 din_CAS254158 0 0 0 0 2 2 0 0 2 2 2 2 2 2 2 2 2 2 2 2 2 2 1 2 2 2 0...
 ```

 **recoded map**: Written as `NAME.map`.
 The map file associated with the recoded ped file.
-It is largely devoid of information, but required by some programs).
+It is largely devoid of information, but required by some programs.

 **matrix occupancy**: Written as `NAME.occupancy.csv`.
 A file that can be used to quickly visualize the data matrix using the tool [here](https://bmedeiros.shinyapps.io/matrix_condenser/).
 It is just a presence/absence matrix for all the loci per sample.
 Example contents: